 It’s not often we get plays by writers of Korean heritage getting a substantial run in a London theatre, so show your support for this one.
-This is a revised date, following the postponement of the May run because of Covid-19.
+After two attempts at scheduling a run during 2020, we’re hoping this will be third time lucky.

 Straight White Men